noir-clojure/noir-cljs/README.md

 [noir-cljs "0.1.0-SNAPSHOT"]
 ```

-Then in your server.clj add the middleware:
+Then in your server.clj require `noir.util.cljs` and add the middleware:

 ```clojure
 (server/add-middleware noir.util.cljs/wrap-cljs)